-Social Security numbers generally are assigned to people who are authorized to work in the United States.
-Social Security numbers are used to report your wages to the government and to determine eligibility for Social Security benefits.
-Social Security will not assign you a number just to enroll in a college or school.
+Generally, only noncitizens authorized to work in the United States by the Department of Homeland Security (DHS) can get a Social Security number.
+Social Security numbers are used to report a person's wages to the government and to determine a person's eligibility for Social Security benefits.
+You need a Social Security number to work, collect Social Security benefits, and receive other government services.